S-Driscoll/SparseProjectionPursuit/README.md

 # SparseProjectionPursuit
-Code for implementing SPPA as well as select data sets.
+Code for implementing SPPA as well as select data sets and a demo script.